• Skip to main content

 1. Peel the carrots.
 Grate the carrots - I used the smaller side of the shredder.
 You can do it by hand or use a food processor.

-2. Heat a wok on medium heat, once hot, add 1 tablespoon of ghee.
+2. Heat a wok on medium heat, once hot, add 1 tbsp of ghee.

 3. Add the grated carrots and saute for about 8 minutes until the color of the carrots changes.